 - Multivitamin/Multimineral Supplement – A good multivitamin and mineral should be at the top of any supplement list.
 For women over 40, look for one that contains vitamins C and E, mixed carotenes, selenium and the B-vitamin complex (especially folic acid).
 Make sure it doesn’t have iron – most post-menopausal women don’t need any more of that mineral.

 - Calcium Citrate – This form of calcium builds and maintains strong bones, supports healthy blood pressure and can help ease PMS symptoms.
 Take 500 mg of calcium citrate a day.

-- Vitamin D-3 – Studies link a deficiency of vitamin D-3 to a higher risk of osteoporosis, rheumatoid arthritis and more.
+- Vitamin D-3 – Studies link a deficiency of vitamin D-3 to a higher risk certain health concerns.
 Women will benefit by taking 2,000 IU vitamin D-3 daily.

 - Fish Oil – 2 grams of fish oil a day deliver a mix of EPA and DHA, two omega-3 essential fatty acids that promote brain and heart health.